uptonking/note4yaoo/lib-db-dolt-community.md

   - Noms can store files, but it is much more focused on structured data.
 You put individual values (numbers, strings, rows, structs, etc) into noms, using a type system that noms defines, and this allows you to query, diff, and efficiently update that data.
   - Also Noms isn't peer-to-peer (although we hypothesize that it could run reasonably on top of an existing network like IPFS).
   - dat has changed so much, and there has been so much hype and tooling (probably now broken) around it, and yet it doesn't seem to be delivering anything, nor there seems to be many data willing to be published with it.

+- Git is a competitor.
+It is fairly common to check data (e.g., csv or json files) into Git today.
+  - However, this falls down pretty rapidly.
+  - In order to get reasonable diffs, the data has to be sorted, and line-oriented.
+  - Also Git just doesn't scale well to larger repos or individual objects.
+  - Otherwise, we see the competitors as the way that people distribute data today - custom APIs, zip files full of CSV, etc.

+- 👉🏻 While Git is referenced as an inspiration, **the implementation of Noms does not use Git**.
+  - Noms performs diffs on the data - as records or whatever other structure you used in importing your data.
+  - CSV is but one example of a way to import data into Noms, but since so much data is available in that format it is an easy one to reference that most people know.
+  - Noms can also import JSON, XML and many other data types if you are willing to write JS or Go code (more to come).

+- 🤔 Couldn't you just put a CSV/JSON file(s) behind VCS?
+Eg. Drop my CSV/JSON file(s) onto github.com and then it will be version-controlled ?
+- You can, and people do that today.
+It has limitations though:
+  * The data must be sorted in order for Git to provide good diffs
+  * It does not scale very well.
+On my machine, Git refuses to diff files over 1GB (maybe there is a setting for that)
+  * You must clone the entire repository onto your machine to work with it
+  * There is no programmatic API -- you must work with the data and changes as text and line diffs

+- We've been struggling managing a collection of periodically updated CSVs & binaries over a few GB's in size, we struggled with Git-LFS and gave up, and we were considering (dreading) SVN, this looks really promising.
+Cheers!

+- Can you elaborate a bit on how the hashing and chunking works?
+There's a rolling hash for determining chunk boundaries, and also SHA-512/256 somewhere.
+Does the same data chunked differently have a different hash?
+  - Briefly, there are two main hash functions in use in noms.
+  - sha-2 is used to compute the hash of individual chunks.
+This is the classic use of hashing in content-addressed systems.
+  - We also use a rolling hash to compute chunk boundaries.
+We do this in the typical way that tools like bup, camlistore, rsync, and others do for large files.
+  - But our observation was that if you squint your eyes, a merkle tree looks a little like a b-tree.
+So we use a rolling hash to break up huge lists, maps, and sets into trees where nodes are roughly 4KB.
+So it's a kind of self-balancing, probabilistic, deterministic b-tree thing.
+  - We never chunk the same data differently.
+An inviolable rule of Noms is that the same logical value is always chunked the same way and always has the same hash.
+- How do you handle hash collision?
+  - We assume that within a given version of the database format, there will never be a collision.
+The chances of a sha2 collision are beyond astronomical, and if you can create one, there are better things to do with your time that bother us.
+  - So it was important to us to have an escape hatch - a way to increase the strength of the hash we use over time.
+  - That's why we built a format version into Noms from the beginning.
+Our design is predicated on the fact that within a given version of the format, there is a 1:1 correspondence between hashes and values.
+Every value has exactly one hash, and every hash encodes exactly one value.

 - Why would you exclusively support schema inference, rather than also allowing users to manually specify their schemas?
   - In Noms every value has a type.
 It's an immutable system, so this type just is.